Segal K-theory factors through Waldhausen categories: Introduction

 The construction of the Waldhausen category $\Gamma(\cat{C})$ is described at the beginning of \cref{section:main}.
-The functor $\Gamma$ is left adjoint to the forgetful functor from a certain class of Waldhausen categories to a category of symmetric monoidal categories (\cref{prop: adjunction}) and, in particular, the unit is a fully faithful inclusion $\cat C\hookrightarrow w\Gamma(\cat C)$ which induces an equivalence after $K^S$.
+The underlying category of $\Gamma(\cat{C})$ is the Grothendieck construction on a psuedofunctor from spans of finite sets to categories that is determined by the symmetric monoidal category $\cat C$.
+The Waldhausen structure on $\Gamma(\cat{C})$ is essentially lifted from one on the span category of finite sets.

 As an application, we obtain an ``inverse $K$-theory functor'' for $K^W$, building on work of Thomason \cite{thomason_symmetric_1995} (see also \cite{mandell_inverse_2010}), who proved the corresponding result for $K^S$.
-As our construction of $\Gamma(\cat C)$ is functorial, we consequently obtain an analogous localization result to Thomason, but with Waldhausen categories in place of symmetric monoidal categories.
-In the following result, $\cat N(\Loop^{\infty} E)$ denotes a certain Waldhausen category of ``homotopically discrete retractive spaces'' over the infinite loop space $\Loop^{\infty}E$ (see \cref{definition: N(X)}) and $W_K$ denotes those exact functors which induce stable equivalences of $K$-theory spectra.
+In the following result, $\cat N(\Loop^{\infty} E)$ denotes a certain Waldhausen category of ``homotopically discrete retractive spaces'' over the infinite loop space $\Loop^{\infty}E$ (see \cref{definition: N(X)}).

-\begin{theorem} For every connective spectrum $E$, there is a natural zig-zag of stable equivalences between $E$ and $K^W(\cat N(\Loop^{\infty} E))$.
-Consequently, the maps of relative categories induce an equivalence of homotopy categories. \end{theorem}
+\begin{theorem} For every connective spectrum $E$, there is a natural zig-zag of stable equivalences between $E$ and $K^W(\cat N(\Loop^{\infty} E))$. \end{theorem} This theorem implies that the homotopy category of connective spectra is a retract of the localization of Waldhausen categories at those exact functors which induce stable equivalences of $K$-theory spectra.

 \begin{remark} Recent constructions of combinatorial $K$-theory spectra often have Waldhausen categories as special cases, particularly for \textit{squares $K$-theory} \cite{ckmz:squares, cs:2segal}.
 A consequence of \cref{theorem: main theorem intro} is that for any symmetric monoidal category $\cat C$ there is a natural squares structure on $\Gamma(\cat C)$, via its Waldhausen structure, so that $K^{\square}(\Gamma(\cat C))$ is equivalent to $K^S(\cat C)$.
 Similarly, \cref{introthm:inverse K} implies that every connective spectrum may be realized via squares $K$-theory. \end{remark}